 - Freeze mold for at least 4 hours for best results, preferably overnight.

-- When pops are solid, rinse mold with warm water for 10 seconds.
+- When pops are solid, rinse mold with warm water for 10 to 20 seconds.
 Wiggle them from side to side and they should slide out when tugging on the stick.

 - Serve popsicles immediately or store in plastic sandwich bags in the freezer.